RichardLee0211/CS240DS_Lewis/README.md

 # cs240mytest
-this is a repository for my cs240 class code assignment and project. do not copy and paste, TAs could catch a copied code easily
+This is a repository for my cs240 class code assignment and project.
+Do **not** copy and paste, TAs could catch a copied code easily

+If you find this repository helpful, please watch, star, fork or leave a comment.
+I would like to make it better.

+Leave me a comment, wli100@binghamton.edu
 =======================================================================
 TOPICS FOR EXAM 1 INCLUDE (but may not be limited to!)
 THE FOLLOWING:
 =======================================================================